N. Korea says Biden policy shows U.S. intent on being hostile, vows response

 In a separate statement, Kwon Jong Gun, director general of the Department of U.S. Affairs of the Foreign Ministry, cited Biden’s first policy speech to Congress on Wednesday, where the new president said nuclear programs in North Korea and Iran posed threats that would be addressed through “diplomacy and stern deterrence.”

-Kwon said it is illogical and an encroachment upon North Korea’s right to self-defense for the United States to call its defensive deterrence a threat.
+Kwon said it is illogical and an encroachment upon North Korea’s right to self-defence for the United States to call its defensive deterrence a threat.

 Biden’s speech was “intolerable” and “a big blunder,” Kwon said.